Sorano7/oklch-picker/README.md

 ```

 ## CSP Connection
-To connect to CSP you will need to first connect from a real device first and capture the handshake:
+To connect to CSP you will need to first connect from a real device and capture the handshake:

 ```
 .$tcp_remote_command_protocol_version=1.0.$command=Authenticate.$serial=0